Massed Pipes and Drums

 Buy Edinburgh Tattoo Tickets

 The best way to buy tickets is from the official Royal Edinburgh Military Tattoo website.
-Tickets cost between £35.00 to £700.00.
+Tickets cost between £52.00 to £1,500.00.
 Performances start at 21:30 hrs Monday to Friday.
-On Friday, 18 August and Saturdays, there are two shows at 18:15 hrs and 21:30 hrs.
+On Friday, 28 August and Saturdays, there are two shows at 18:15 hrs and 21:30 hrs.
+There are no performances on a Sunday.

 Each performance lasts around 1 hr 40 minutes.